sherpal/oh-hell-card-game/README.md

 In the project files, the game is called `Rikiki` according to (one of) the french name(s) of the game.

+## Releases

-A realease is available for Windows.
+A [release](https://github.com/sherpal/oh-hell-card-game/releases) is available for Windows and Linux.

 ## The rules, roughly